e-kolpakov/e-kolpakov.github.io/_drafts/eventsourcing/DRAFT-eventsourcing-04-stabilization-and-launch.md

 Basically, technical/infra problems, not business issues.

+## Load testing approach

+JMeter, with the following scenarios:
+1. Normal customer traffic, current load <-- can we at least deploy now, and work on perf later
+2. Normal customer traffic, 10x load <-- success criteria
+3. Normal customer traffic, all in till it breaks
+4. Pessimistic traffic shape - all customers target same entity, current load <-- defensive
+5. Pessimistic traffic shape - all in till it breaks

 ## Distributed data not performing well

 DData was not performing well - hit a plateau at about 2.5x current traffic.
 What's worse, cluster almost always